Lane-Based Execution Queueing¶

 This pattern draws on established foundations: Actor Model isolation (Hewitt, Bishop & Steiger, 1973), Work-Stealing scheduling (Blumofe & Leiserson, JACM 1999), and queue-based routing in Sidekiq, BullMQ, and Airflow pools.
 Per-queue concurrency without dedicated worker processes is a long-standing pain point in those systems — lane isolation makes the constraint explicit rather than emergent.

-Worktree isolation operates at the process and filesystem level — each agent gets its own working directory.
-Lane-based queueing operates at the task-scheduling level — each class of work gets its own queue.
-The two are complementary: worktrees prevent filesystem conflicts between parallel agents; lanes prevent scheduling conflicts between concurrent tasks within a platform.
+Worktree isolation works at the process and filesystem level.
+Each agent gets its own working directory.
+Lane-based queueing works at the task-scheduling level.
+Each class of work gets its own queue.
+The two complement each other: worktrees prevent filesystem conflicts between parallel agents, and lanes prevent scheduling conflicts between concurrent tasks within a platform.
 See Worktree Isolation and /batch and Worktrees for Claude Code's built-in worktree orchestration.

 Key Takeaways¶